mdsingh2002/Stock-Price-Predictor/README.md

 # Stock-Price-Predictor
-A simple stock price predictor using Python and visualizing the result Matplotlib THe data will almost always overfit, however due to my implementation of LSTM layers we are able to avoid this issue.
+A simple stock price predictor using Python and visualizing the result Matplotlib The data will almost always overfit, however due to my implementation of LSTM layers we are able to avoid this issue.